Diana Dowek: Activism

 During her time in school, Diana Dowek's early work all portrayed her political stance, and most importantly her attempts at raising awareness of social issues and struggles during President Isabel Perón's reign.
 Dowek was known to have a unique style that led to a number of metaphors being iterated, resulting in over fifty paintings that would document urban uprisings.
 One of the most known paintings that conveyed these terroristic events would be Paisaje con retrovisor II.

 Dowek was engaged in a Post-War movement, promoting human rights and raising awareness.
 It is known that Ford Falcon cars became a common subject in her painting due to the disappearance of persons in 1983, owed to police often abducting people with unlicensed Falcons.

 Selected artwork

 Paisaje con retrovisor II, 1975

 Also known as (Landscape with side view mirror II), this painting is part of a miniseries that became an addition to the Collection of Dr. José Abadi.
 In an LA Times article, this piece was denoted as one of the most startling works in the exhibit, which can be owed to the still bodies in the car's rearview mirror.
-The world within this painting seems to be dystopic, and with further investigation, it is revealed that this painting was owed to the coup d'etat that had earlier changed the life of Dowek.
+The world within this painting seems to be dystopic, and with further investigation, it is revealed that this painting was owed to the coup d'état that had earlier changed the life of Dowek.